janekx21/bachelor-thesis/chapters/ba.typ

 the categories of speed, correctness in @benchmarks and usability in
 @evaluation.

 The implementation is not part of this document.
-It can be found in varous Github repositories.
-This is also the case for this typst document.
+It can be found in various GitHub repositories.
+This is also the case for this Typst document.

 - Bachelor thesis typst document\
   https://github.com/janekx21/bachelor-thesis